zrepl/zrepl/docs/tutorial.rst

 Apply Configuration Changes
 ---------------------------

-We use ``zrepl configcheck`` before to catch any configuration errors: no output indicates that everything is fine.
+We use ``zrepl configcheck`` to catch any configuration errors: no output indicates that everything is fine.
 If that is the case, restart the zrepl daemon on **both** ``prod`` and ``backups`` using ``service zrepl restart`` or ``systemctl restart zrepl``.